Davido-star/Sentinel-1Data-Access-and-ZonalStatistics-in-R/README.md

 I most often interact with tables for graphic display in excel, but we will simply use the provided excel spreadsheet as a launching point into Tableau.

 ## Getting Started
 The first thing is first, let's set up our data folder.
-Start by downloading the harvest_detection_data folder contained in this repository.
+Start by downloading the harvest_detection_data folder contained in this [google drive](https://drive.google.com/drive/folders/1eB11vdeKu7GY5kuYM66aIo1W-ajp_c0q?usp=sharing).
 This folder includes:

 •	Two .tiff images.
 •	One R script.
 •	A shapefile and associated metafiles.